 The second slide of my presentation

-At this point, we’ve learned two things about how xaringan works:

-The overall syntax for making slides with xaringan is nearly identical to that used to make reports with R Markdown.
-We copied in the content of our R Markdown document, changed one line, and we see the same output, just in slide format.
-The YAML, markdown text, and code chunks work exactly the same.

-We need to make a few tweaks to make our content fit on our slides.
-When we’re working in an R Markdown document that will be knitted to Word, its length doesn’t matter because reports can be one page or 100 pages.
-Working with xaringan, however, we need to be conscientious about how much content will fit on one slide.
-Our cut-off histogram shows us what happens without doing this.
+Although the syntax for making slides with xaringan is nearly identical to that used to make reports with R Markdown, we need to make a few tweaks so that our content can fit on the slides.
+When we’re working in a document that will be knitted to Word, its length doesn’t matter, because reports can be one page or 100 pages.
+Working with xaringan, however, requires considering how much content can fit on a single slide.
+Our cut-off histogram shows us what happens if we don’t do this.
 Let’s fix it.

-Breaking Content Across Slides
+Creating a New Slide

-Let’s make our histogram fully visible by putting it on its own slide.
-To make a new slide, we add three dashes at any point in our R Markdown document.
-I’ve copied the relevant portion of the document and added these dashes.
+Let’s make our histogram fully visible by putting it in its own slide.
+To make a new slide, add three dashes (---) where you’d like the slide to begin.
+I’ve added these dashes before the histogram code:

 ---